Book a guided visit to the Ternelles estate

 Arrival from Palma de Mallorca

-1. To get to the Ternelles road you have to take the Ma-13 Highway Palma-Alcúdia direction.
+1. You have to take the Ma-13 Highway Palma-Alcúdia direction.

 2. Take the exit 40 (Sa Pobla; Crestatx; Pollença; Muro)